Fremont family missing after father exhibited 'paranoid behaviors'

 The Fremont Police Department and detectives from the Michigan State Police Hart Post are trying to locate a family of four that, family members say, have not been seen since Sunday.

-"On Sunday, Tony was exhibiting paranoid behaviors," said Michelle Robinson, Michigan State Police, in a press release.
-"Since that time, their cell phones have been turned off, they left family pets and a family member who requires full-time care unattended."
+"On Sunday, Tony was exhibiting paranoid behaviors," Michelle Robinson of the state police said in a press release.
+"Since that time, their cellphones have been turned off, they left family pets and a family member who requires full-time care unattended."

-The parents are described as Anthony John Cirigliano, “Tony”, a 51-year-old male, 5-foot, 6-inches tall, 180 pounds, with brown hair and no facial hair, and Suzette Lee Cirigliano, 51-year-old female, 5-9, 120 pounds, blonde hair and glasses.
+The parents are described as Anthony "Tony" John Cirigliano, a 51-year-old male who is 5-feet, 6-inches tall, weighs 180 pounds, and has brown hair and no facial hair; and Suzette Lee Cirigliano, a 51-year-old female who is 5-feet, 9-inches tall, weighs 120 pounds, and has blonde hair and wears glasses.

-The teenagers, who are both described as autistic, are Brandon Michael Cirigliano, 19-year-old male, 5-8, 120 pounds, brown hair and brown eyes, and Noah Alexander Cirigliano, 15-year-old male, 5-6, 120 pounds, brown hair and brown eyes.
+The teenagers, who are both described as autistic, are Brandon Michael Cirigliano, 19 (5-8, 120 pounds, brown hair and brown eyes); and Noah Alexander Cirigliano, 15 (5-6, 120 pounds, brown hair and brown eyes).

 The family may be driving a 2005 Toyota Sienna, silver in color, with the Michigan license plate DJL1982.